-Heavier liquids, called gas oils, separate lower down in the distillation tower, while the heaviest fractions with the highest boiling points settle at the bottom of the tower.
+Heavier liquids, called gas oils, separate lower down in the distillation tower, and the heaviest fractions with the highest boiling points settle at the bottom of the tower.

 After distillation, heavy, lower-value distillation fractions can be processed further into lighter, higher-value products such as gasoline.
-This is where fractions from the distillation units are transformed into streams (intermediate components) that eventually become finished products.
+At this point in the process, fractions from the distillation units are transformed into streams (intermediate components) that eventually become finished products.

 The most widely used conversion method is called cracking because it uses heat, pressure, catalysts, and sometimes hydrogen to crack heavy hydrocarbon molecules into lighter ones.
 A cracking unit consists of one or more tall, thick-walled, rocket-shaped reactors and a network of furnaces, heat exchangers, and other vessels.
 Complex refineries may have one or more types of crackers, including fluid catalytic cracking units and hydrocracking/hydrocracker units.

 Cracking is not the only form of crude oil conversion.
-Other refinery processes rearrange molecules to add value rather than splitting molecules.
+Other refinery processes rearrange molecules rather than splitting molecules to add value.